 - However, if you invest in a fund with a total corpus of close to Rs.
 400 crores, your annual expense ratio (ER) will be approximately 2.31%.

 - Similarly, a mutual fund scheme with a total AUM of more than Rs.
 1000 crores will incur only 2.05% of AUM as an annual recurring charge.

 - The investor is 30 years of age for both ULIP and ELSS

-- The return on stock market is consistent with 15% CAGR
+- Return on the stock market is consistent with 15% CAGR

-- The total Asset Under Management (AUM) of ELSS is Rs.
+- Total Asset Under Management (AUM) of ELSS is Rs.
 1000 crore or more